Understanding and Improving Communication Performance in Multi-node LLM Inference: Results and Discussion

-This section describes the experimental setup and presents a detailed performance evaluation of NVRAR against NCCL, both as an independent collective primitive and within the context of tensor-parallel inference workloads.
+This section presents a detailed performance evaluation of NVRAR against NCCL, both as an independent collective primitive and within the context of tensor-parallel inference workloads.

-\textbf{Additional Setup Details:} We use the Perlmutter and Vista machines (Table~\ref{tab:machines}) for our evaluations.
+\textbf{Additional Setup Details.} We use Perlmutter and Vista (Table~\ref{tab:machines}) for our evaluations.
 To isolate collective performance, we run a microbenchmark that executes NCCL all-reduce and NVRAR, each within a CUDA Graph, for 100 consecutive iterations.
-It replays the captured graph 1000 times (200 warm-up).
-The average all-reduce time is reported.
+It replays the captured graph 1,000 times (200 warm-up iterations), and we report the average all-reduce time per collective call per iteration.
 CUDA Graphs help mimic inference workloads more accurately.
-NCCL 2.27.3 and PyTorch 2.8 are used for all experiments.
-We modify YALIS to use NVRAR for all-reduce operations in TP and benchmark end-to-end performance for decode-heavy workloads with both NCCL and NVRAR, following the Section~\ref{sec:perfstudy} methodology.
+We use NCCL 2.27.3 and PyTorch 2.8 for all experiments.

+For end-to-end evaluation, we integrate NVRAR into YALIS and vLLM.
+We run the decode-heavy workload (Table~\ref{tab:workloads}) on both engines and compare TP performance using NVRAR against NCCL all-reduce, reporting the relative speedup in end-to-end batch time.
+We also evaluate a realistic workload trace with 1,000 prompts sampled from BurstGPT~\citep{wang2025burstgpt}, using vLLM's benchmarking framework~\citep{vllm-benchmarking}.
+The trace contains a mix of prefill- and decode-heavy requests (Appendix~\ref{sec:appendix_burstgpt_trace_details}).
+For this setting, we report the output throughput of NVRAR-based TP, NCCL-based TP, and HP deployments.
+We use vLLM V1 for HP here because we do not observe the hangs encountered in batched inference evaluations.